- Exhibition Premieres at Amarillo Museum of Art -

 Photographic print on mylar in light box

 Through introspection, Glez channels her own experiences of trauma into evocative imagery.
 Employing a diverse array of mediums including photography, collage, installations, performances, and video art, she challenges the societal norms and conventions that stigmatize femininity within patriarchal contexts.
 For Glez, female nudes in various contexts represent a pathway to personal liberation and catharsis.
 Her surreal and dreamlike photographs of a flotilla of nude women drifting and dissolving into the sea, symbolize themes of female passivity and the erasure of individuality within Cuban society.
+Passionate about ocean conservation, she draws a parallel between the environmental crisis and the challenges women face.
+She compares Mother Nature to women “crying out for awareness and action.”

 - About the Artist -